The anticipation and announcements for FIFA 21 are growing, but that doesn’t mean it’s time to throw FIFA 20 away just yet.

 Timo Werner (RB Leipzig)

-Moving onto another level from Jesus, we have Timo Werner, who looks set to be joining Chelsea in the real world.
+Moving onto another level from Jesus, we have Timo Werner, who looks is now a Chelsea player in the real world.

 Kylian Mbappe (Paris Saint-Germain)